Free energy and equilibrium states for families of interval maps: Thermodynamics for induced maps

-There is an \emph{incidence matrix} associated to the shift; in Mauldin and Urba\'nski's terminology, this matrix is irreducible, because ($\hat F_\Y$ and therefore) $\sigma$ is transitive, while verification that the matrix is \emph{finitely irreducible} is easy thanks to Lemma~\ref{lem:primi4}\ref{enum:cc1}-\ref{enum:cc3}.
+There is an \emph{incidence matrix} associated to the shift; in Mauldin and Urba\'nski's terminology, this matrix is irreducible, because ($\hat F_\Y$ and therefore) $\sigma$ is transitive, while verification that the matrix is \emph{finitely irreducible} is straightforward thanks to Lemma~\ref{lem:primi4}\ref{enum:cc1}-\ref{enum:cc2}, noting that $\Y$ comprises of finitely many intervals and each pair of these intervals is linked.
 Summarising: \begin{lemma} On the invariant set $\Lambda$, the coding map conjugates $\hat F_\Y$ to a Markov shift over a countable alphabet with a finitely irreducible incidence matrix (a \emph{finitely irreducible Markov shift}). \end{lemma}